 Given the fact that 5G networks are mainly based on TDD multiplexing, accurate Phase synchronization is mandatory.
-The implementation of a GPS receiver on each radio system represents a potential solution, even though this approach comes with high deployment cost and reliability or security issues.
-Another solution is based on PTP ITU profiles implementation in Partial Timing Support or Full Timing Support.
+The implementation of a GPS receiver on each radio system represents a first stage solution, even though this approach comes with high deployment cost and reliability or security issues.
+The second solution is based on PTP ITU profiles implementation in Partial Timing Support or Full Timing Support.